WalkerMx/AutoCrispy/README.md

 ## Backend Features

-The following is the features supported in AutoCrispy.
-And feature listed is not necessarily the same as the features or requirements of the program.
-To work, AutoCrispy requires one of the following (or ESRGAN, requires setup).
+The following are the features supported in AutoCrispy.
+Any feature listed is not necessarily the same as the features or requirements of the program.
+To work, AutoCrispy requires one of the following to be downloaded (or ESRGAN, requires setup).

 Backend|Scale Range|Denoising Support|Alpha Support|TAA|Custom Filters|Speed|Quality|Download
 :-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-: